Hide code cell source

 g

-Solving inverse problems#
+Solving model calibration problems#

 We need several lectures to understand how to pose and solve the problem.
 But here is the answer: